refokus-agency/handbook/code-style/README.md

 #### Spaces

-No tabs, neither unecesary spaces at the end of tabs or at the end of the line.
+No tabs or unecesary spaces at the end a line or tab.

 Unix-style linebreaks ('\n'), no Windows-style ('\r\n').